MizaGBF/RPGMTL/readme.md

 ### Settings

 Before starting anything, you can tinker with the various settings.
-Global settings will affect every new projects.
+Global settings will affect every projects.
 They can be overrided individually for each project, if needed.

 ![image](https://raw.githubusercontent.com/MizaGBF/RPGMTL/main/assets/readme/4.png)